 This can be a costly mistake.

-In this article, we will demystify accrued expenses.
-We will also clarify the difference between accrued expenses, prepaid expenses, and accounts payable: three concepts which are often confused for one another.
+In this article, we will define accrued expenses.
+We will also clarify the difference between accrued expenses, prepaid expenses, and accounts payable: three concepts that are often confused for one another.
 And we’ll show you exactly why—even if your business is very small—you should consider the impact of accrued expenses on your financial statements.

 Your office manager notices the copier you lease is running low on toner.
 She calls the company who owns and services the machine on June 29 and asks them to send out a couple of new cartridges.
 The cartridges are delivered on June 30, but, as usual, no invoice accompanies the cartridges.
 Instead, your office manager hands the delivery ticket she signed over to your bookkeeper, so the bookkeeper has that documentation when the invoice arrives for the cartridges.

 You have taken possession of (received) the toner cartridges, but you still don’t have an invoice on hand for them.
-This might not matter some months; however, we are now at the end of the quarter.
+This might not matter for some months; however, we are now at the end of the quarter.
 Your bookkeeper needs to close out the books for the quarter and send them to your accountant for review and tax planning purposes.
-As you are all too painfully aware, toner cartridges for that copier aren’t cheap.
-Not recording the expense would overstate your net profit for the quarter by a significant amount.
+Not recording this expense would overstate your net profit for the quarter by a significant amount.

 Your bookkeeper decides to remedy this by making an entry into the books for the accrued expense.
 Based on the listed price of the cartridges, he makes the following journal entry dated 6/30: